Sarum St Paul's CofE (VA) Primary School

 We provide a vibrant, creative curriculum that promotes an enthusiasm and love for learning.

-We create an inclusive and nurturing environment, built upon our Christian values of love, truthfulness, forgiveness and perseverance, which encourages kindness, respect and friendship.
+We create an inclusive, nurturing and hope filled environment, built upon our Christian values of love, truthfulness, forgiveness and perseverance, which encourages kindness, respect and friendship.

 "I have come in order that you might have life — life in all its fullness" (John 10v10)